peterb/vz-coding-challenge/README.md

 to Carbon Emissions (CO<sub>2</sub>) by country, sector and region from 1850 until 2014 in a CSV file in an as of yet unknown format and imports it into Rails models via migrations for further analysis and use in filterable charts.

+# App architecture.

+There are four objects in the data to be imported via CSV, their relationships are graphed in object-sketch.jpg.